Letter To Prospective Students

 What I care about the most in research?

-I enjoy the beauty of mathematics, and consider a technically-sound + aesthetically-elegant theorem the core of publication-worthy results.
-I admire good applied research, but also believe that not all research needs to have practical use — good theory sustains over time, and may unexpectedly unleash its power.
-I am most excited about connecting theory with practice to uncover fundamental trade-offs and gain sharp insights into the design and operation of real-world systems and markets.
-To do so, I believe it is important, and also necessary, to sacrifice certain details of the problem.
-“I want to know how God created this world.
+I appreciate the beauty of mathematics, and consider a technically sound and aesthetically elegant theorem the core of publication-worthy results.
+While I admire good applied research, I believe not all research needs to have immediate practical use—good theory endures over time and may reveal its value unexpectedly.
+I am most excited about connecting theory with practice to uncover fundamental trade-offs and insights into the design and operation of real-world systems and markets.
+To achieve this, I believe it is important, and sometimes necessary, to sacrifice certain details of the problem.
+"I want to know how God created this world.
 I am not interested in this or that phenomenon.
-I want to know His thoughts, the rest are details.” - Albert Einstein
+I want to know His thoughts, the rest are details." ---Albert Einstein

 What I care about the most in prospective students?

-I often receive emails from prospective students with descriptions like “I know how to use $X$ to implement $Y$” — this, unfortunately, is not what I care about the most.
-I am looking for students who are interested in converting real-world problems into rigorous mathematical models, and then developing algorithms to solve these problems with provable guarantees — in the form of mathematical theorems and lemmas.
-In short, I look for prospective students who are motivated and excited about creating new knowledge — to explain “how and why things work or don’t work.”
+I often receive emails from prospective students with descriptions like “I know how to use $X$ to implement $Y$”—this, unfortunately, is not what I care about the most.
+I am looking for students who are interested in converting real-world problems into rigorous mathematical models, and then developing algorithms to solve these problems with provable guarantees—in the form of mathematical theorems and lemmas.
+In short, I look for prospective students who are motivated and excited about creating new knowledge—to explain “how/why things work (or don’t work).”

 A frequently asked question by undergraduate and early-stage graduate students is: Mathematical proofs can seem daunting; how can I determine if I will enjoy them?
 While there isn’t a one-size-fits-all answer, a reasonable approach is to ask yourself: Do I have an affinity for subjects like calculus, probability, linear algebra, and other math or theory-based courses (e.g., algorithm design and analysis, theory of computation, etc.)?
 If your response is a resounding YES, and you’ve had positive experiences with most of these courses, then it’s a promising indicator!